SAP-archive/SDK-Android/README.md

 * Memory represents the memory of a conversation
 * MemoryEntity represents the entity inside the memory object
 * Conversation allowing you to handle a conversation
-* RecastException is the error thrown by the module.
+* SapcaiException is the error thrown by the module.

 ### Class Client
 The SAP Conversational AI Client can be instanciated with a token and provides the following methods: